On Contradiction: The Principal Contradiction and Principal Aspect of Contradiction

+On Contradiction introduces Mao's concepts of the "principal contradiction" and the "principal aspect of the contradiction".
+The principal contradiction is the contradiction whose resolution is decisive for resolving the secondary contradictions.
+The principal aspect of the contradiction is the side of the contradiction whose positive development will decisively resolve the contradiction.

 This subject focuses on the concept of one contradiction allowing other contradictions to exist.
 For example, in a capitalist society, the contradiction between the proletariat and the bourgeoisie allow the other contradictions, such as the one between imperialists and their colonies.
-There is always only one principal contradiction; however, the contradictions can trade places of importance.
+According to Mao, complex phenomena have multiple contradictions, but one can always be identified as "play[ing] the lead role".
 When looking at numerous contradictions, one must understand which contradiction is superior.
 One must also remember the principal and non-principal contradictions are not static and will, over time, transform into one another.
 This also causes a transformation of the nature of the thing, for the principal contradiction is what primarily defines the thing.
 These two different contradictions prove that nothing is created equally by showing the lack of balance that allows one contradiction to be superior to another.
 Mao uses examples in Chinese history and society to symbolize the concept of a principal contradiction and its continual changing.
-“Neither imperialist oppression of the colonies nor the fate of the colonies to suffer under that oppression can last forever.”
+"Neither imperialist oppression of the colonies nor the fate of the colonies to suffer under that oppression can last forever."
 Based on the idea of contradiction, one day, the oppression will end and the colonies will gain power and freedom.

 The Identity and Struggle of Aspects of Contradiction

 Mao defines identity as two different thoughts: the two aspects of contradiction coexist and aspects can transform into one another.
 Any one aspect is dependent on the existence of at least one other aspect.
 Without death, there could be no life; without unhappiness, there could be no joy.
 Mao finds the more important point to also be a factor of identity; contradictions can transform into one another.
 In certain situations and under certain conditions, the contradictions coexist and change into one another.
 Identity both separates the contradictions and allows for the struggle between the contradictions; the identity is the contradiction.
 The two contradictions in an object inspire two forms of movement, relative rest and conspicuous change.
-Initially, an objective changes quantitatively and seems to be at rest.
+Initially, an object changes quantitatively and seems to be at rest.
 Eventually, the culmination of the changes from the initial movement causes the object to seem to be conspicuously changing.
 Objects are constantly going through this process of motion; however, struggle between opposites happens in both states and is only solved in the second.
 Transformation is motivated by the unity between contradictions.
 Particular condition of movement and the general condition of movement both are conditions under which contradictions can move.
 This movement is absolute and considered a struggle.